LGBTQ rights in Iraq: National backlash

-Starting in 2003 with the rise of religious conservatism in the Iraq government, many media outlets began to publish articles and think pieces that condemned queer and LGBT people as practices of Satanism that contradict Islamic precepts and human nature.
-Major killings that targeted LGBT people began during this time, though the killings done in 2004 would not be discovered until later on due to the large amount of violence already occurring in the region.
+Starting in 2003 with the rise of religious conservatism in the Iraq government, many media outlets began to publish articles and think pieces that condemned queer and LGBTQ people as practices of Satanism that contradict Islamic precepts and human nature.
+Major killings that targeted LGBTQ people began during this time, though the killings done in 2004 would not be discovered until later on due to the large amount of violence already occurring in the region.
 The people responsible for the killings would be linked to the Iran-backed Badr Corps, which form part of the Islamic Supreme Council of Iraq (ISCI).

 In 2005, on Grand Ayatollah Ali al-Sistani's website, a fatwa, or a ruling on a point of Islamic law, was issued that declared the killing of homosexual men justified.
 It would be later taken down due to protests by advocate groups.
-Many international viewers saw this as one main causes in the rise of anti-LGBT violence, the Human Rights Watch saw little correlation between the fatwa and the violence.
+Many international viewers saw this as one main causes in the rise of anti-LGBTQ violence, the Human Rights Watch saw little correlation between the fatwa and the violence.

-The Mahdi Army formed again in 2009, and using the LGBT community as proof that the militia is needed to cleanse Iraq of undesirable people.
-The method used most often to succeed in their goals was to kill LGBT people.
+The Mahdi Army formed again in 2009, and using the LGBTQ community as proof that the militia is needed to cleanse Iraq of undesirable people.
+The method used most often to succeed in their goals was to kill LGBTQ people.
 This would go on to be known as the killing campaigns.
 The militia justified their actions by citing that the killings were done for a moral cause that was meant to protect masculinity and traditional values.
 During the height of these killings, magazines and newspapers like Al-Esbuyia and Al-Sabah would publish pieces that supported the killings, and called for more action to stop the "feminization of men".

 In 2023, Noor Alsaffar was murdered in Baghdad.
 Alsaffar, age 23, identified as a male "cross-dresser" and said: "I'm not transgender and I'm not gay."
 Alsaffar worked as a model and makeup artist known on TikTok as "Noor BM".